Tales of St. Austin's: "Harrison's Slight Error"

 In a train, P. St H. Harrison gets some snacks and leisurely heads to the rear of the train, since his friend Mace promised to keep a seat for him.
 However, another boy, a stranger, takes the seat Harrison wanted.
 There is no other vacant seat in the compartment, but the train starts, so Harrison cannot go elsewhere and must stand.
-The other boys in the compartment are amused and don't let Harrison make the stranger leave his seat.
+The other boys in the compartment are amused and do not let Harrison make the stranger leave his seat.
 Harrison realizes Mace is not there, because Harrison got into the wrong carriage.
 Harrison plots his revenge against the stranger, who is a new boy at St Austin's and also in Harrison's house, Merevale's.
 At the school, Harrison tries to trick the new boy into moving his things into a room that actually belongs to Venables, the head of the house, so the boy will be punished.
 He tells the stranger to move out the furniture already in the room.
 Later, Harrison is surprised to see Venables and the stranger at ease with each other.
 They had emptied the room together as Harrison suggested.
 Venables introduces the stranger as his brother, and tells Harrison to move all the furniture back.